dmk/react-stats-map/README.md

 # React Stats Map

 A collection of React components for displaying statistical data on interactive maps.
-This repository includes the main package react-stats-map, serving as the foundation for per-country map components like react-ua-map.
+This repository includes the main package react-stats-map, serving as the foundation for per-country map components like react-ua-stats-map.

 ## Repository Structure